kirtaa/wotech-first/README.md

 Read me file uses markdown syntax to edit any text, formualas or codes.

-# Welcom to my repository
+# Welcome to my repository

 ## My skills
 - Java